casper-network/docs-archive/workflow/undelegate.rst

     --session-arg "delegator:public_key='<hex-encoded-public-key>'" \
     --secret-key <delegator-secret-key>.pem

-**Note** The delegator public key and the secret key that signs the deploy must be part of the same keypair.
+**Note** The delegator's public key and the secret key that signs the deploy must be part of the same key pair.

 **Request fields:**